aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 3.2
+NotesMath AATopic 3.2

 Unit 3 · Geometry & Trigonometry · Topic 3.2

 Topic 3.2 of IB Mathematics: Analysis and Approaches covers Sine & cosine rules, which is part of Unit 3: Geometry & Trigonometry.
 Students explore key concepts including Right-angled trig, Sine & cosine rules, Area of a triangle.
-A strong understanding of sine & cosine rules is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of sine & cosine rules is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions